jmelahman/monorepo/README.md

 work task --break "Going for lunch"
 ```

-The previous task will end when a new task is started.
+The previous task will end when a new task begins.

-To finish end a task,
+Similarly, a task can be stopped explicitly with,

 ```shell
 work clock-out